National Insurance number

-The National Insurance number is a number used in the United Kingdom in the administration of the National Insurance or social security system.
+The National Insurance number is a number used in the United Kingdom, Guernsey, the Isle of Man and Jersey in the administration of the National Insurance or social security system.
 It is also used as a de facto national identification number in the UK, including in the tax system, banking, social welfare, online government services and electoral registration, despite it not being explicitly defined as such.

 The number is sometimes referred to with the abbreviations NINo or NINO.

 Allocation of number

 Three months before a person's 16th birthday, HM Revenue and Customs (HMRC) notifies them of their NI number.

 In 1993, a one-off mass allocation of NI numbers was made to all children under the age of 16 whose parents were in receipt of Child Benefit.
 As a result of this, siblings who met the criteria above were allocated NI numbers sequentially.

 People from abroad who wish to work in the UK, or those to whom a number was not initially allocated as children, must apply for a number through the Department for Work and Pensions (DWP).